Sandeep1925/AVAX_1/README.md

 The SecureVault contract acts as a vault that manages players and their interactions within the game, using GameToken as the primary in-game currency.
 Key functionalities include:

 ### 1. Player Management:
-Maintains a record of players (Gamer struct) with attributes like token balance, experience points, achievements, battles won, explorations, voting rights, player level, name, and ban status.
+Maintains a record of players (Gamer struct) with attributes like token balance, experience points, achievements, battles won, explorations, voting rights, player level and name

 ### 2. Token Operations:
 Players can deposit (addTokens) and withdraw (removeTokens) tokens from the vault, with their balances being updated accordingly.